Tapas15/Lamma_recommender/memory-bank/activeContext.md

 - Performance optimization approaches

 ## Current Sprint Goals
+- Extend filtering capabilities to other recommendation endpoints
+- Implement pagination for large result sets
 - Complete testing of search and recommendation system
 - Fix any issues identified by the tests
 - Complete basic authentication flow